 *DRAFT Meat Licencing Act*

-It is against the law to purchase or consume meat, in the UK, without an appropriate licence.
+It is against the law to purchase or consume meat, without an appropriate licence.

-Every citizen in the U.K., wishing to purchase or consume meat, is required, by law, to obtain an appropriate licence.
+People wishing to purchase or consume meat, are required, by law, to obtain an appropriate licence.

 It is through a specific and supervised engagement in the act of killing an animal, that citizens will obtain their meat licence.

 From the beginning of January 2012 The Meat Licence Proposal operates with the following aims:

 Enactment of citizen-led "meat licencing law" which would compel engagement with the act of killing implicit in the consumption of meat.

 Develop and produce products for the market which will bring consumers closer to the slaughter of animals.

 Close the gap between product and process, especially in areas of food production and consumption.

 25.06.2013 (Version 1.1)